OpenTermsArchive/engine/README.md

 ## Using locally

-> **Windows Support**: This module can run locally on Windows systems.

 ### Installing

-- This module is built with [Node](https://nodejs.org/en/).
+This module is built with [Node](https://nodejs.org/en/) and is tested on macOS, UNIX and Windows.
 You will need to [install Node >= v16.x](https://nodejs.org/en/download/) to run it.
-- When refering to the base folder, it means the folder where you will be `git pull`ing everything.

 #### Declarations repository